Email Security

 XDR is designed to provide that full spectrum of visibility.
 This closes a critical gap that’s present with both SIEM and SOAR, which tend to pull data from security monitoring tools as opposed to endpoints themselves.

-In addition, XDR brings threat detection, investigation and response into a single, centralized solution.
+In addition, XDR brings threat detection, investigation, and response into a single, centralized solution.
 This goes a step further than SIEM, which primarily logs and analyzes incidents and can only act upon them if a plug-in or add-on has been enabled.
 Finally, XDR’s next-generation analytics capabilities can uncover “low-and-slow” cyberattacks that are meant to go undetected for months and manifest over time — something that legacy SIEM tools may not be able to do.
-In fact, companies with XDR technologies in place are said to identify data breaches 10% faster and spend 9% less to mitigate a breach than companies without XDR in place.[3]

 That said, today’s most sophisticated SIEM tools can do things that XDR cannot.
 XDR focuses largely on threat detection and response.
 SIEM offers capabilities such as log management, data retention, and regulatory and standards compliance — all of which are outside the purview of what XDR can do.